Hamiltonicity in generalized quasi-dihedral groups: Proof of the main Theorem

 \subsection{Decomposition and Uniqueness}

 Alspach, in {\cite[Unsolved Problem~4.5, p.~454]{alspach1985}}] conjectured the following.
 Let $G$ be an Abelian group with a symmetric generating set~$S$.
-If the Cayley graph\/ $\cay(G, S)$ has no loops, then it can be decomposed into Hamiltonian cycles \textup(plus a $1$-factor if the valency is odd\textup) and see \cite{arc0disjoint}, for a directed version of this problem, Erde and Lehner \cite{ErdeLehner} showed every 4-regular Cayley graph of an infinite abelian group all of whose finite cuts are even can be decomposed into Hamiltonian double rays, and so characterised when such decompositions exist.
-It raises the following question.
+If the Cayley graph\/ $\cay(G, S)$ has no loops, then it can be decomposed into Hamiltonian cycles \textup(plus a $1$-factor if the valency is odd\textup) and see \cite{arc0disjoint}, for a directed version of this problem, Erde and Lehner \cite{ErdeLehner} showed every 4-regular Cayley graph of an infinite abelian group all of whose finite cuts are even can be decomposed into Hamiltonian double rays, and so characterized when such decompositions exist.
+This raises the following question about two-ended generalized quasi-dihedral groups.

-\begin{prob} Can every $4$-regular Cayley graph of two-ended generalized quasi-dihedral group be decomposed into two hamiltonian double-rays(Hamiltonian circle)? \end{prob}
+\begin{prob} Can every $4$-regular Cayley graph of a two-ended generalized quasi-dihedral group be decomposed into two hamiltonian double-rays(Hamiltonian circle)? \end{prob}

-Finally, consider $D_{\infty}=\langle a,b\mid b^2=(ba)^2\rangle $.
+Finally, consider $D_{\infty}=\langle a,b\mid b^2=(ba)^2=1\rangle $.
 The Cayley graph of $D_{\infty}$ with respect to $S=\{ba,b,ab\}$ contains a unique Hamiltonian circle.
 Naturally, we ask the following question.

 \begin{prob} Let $G$ be a generalized quasi-dihedral group.
-For which generating $S$ of $G$ does $\cay(G,S)$ contain a unique Hamiltonian circle? \end{prob}
+For which generating $S$ of $G$ does $\cay(G;S)$ contain a unique Hamiltonian circle? \end{prob}